buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 30 feet
 * **Duration**: 1 hour

 For the duration of the spell, a passage appears at a point within range that you can see, on a wooden, wall or stone surface (such as a wall, ceiling, or floor) of your choice.
-Choose the opening's dimensions: up to 3 feet wide, 6 feet tall, and 20 feet deep.
-The passage doesn't create instability in the structure surrounding it.
+Choose the opening' \*\*s dimensions: up to 3 feet wide, 6 feet tall, and 20 feet deep.
+The passage doesn' \*\*t create instability in the structure surrounding it.

 When the opening disappears, any creature or object still in the passage created by the spell is safely ejected to the nearest unoccupied space next to the surface where you cast the spell.

-**For each Magic Critical Success** you can create another passage within the spell's duration.
+**For each Magic Critical Success** you can create another passage within the spell' \*\*s duration.

 ### Phantasmal Killer